 The following subsections describe the operations that MAY be requested by a key management client.
 Not all clients have to be capable of issuing all operation requests; however any client that issues a specific request SHALL be capable of understanding the response to the request.
 All Object Management operations are issued in requests from clients to servers, and results obtained in responses from servers to clients.
-These operations MAY be combined into a batch, which allows multiple operations to be contained in a single request/response message pair.
+Multiple operations MAY be combined within a batch, resulting in a single request/response message pair.